mkoushik2020/Model_Learn/README.md

-# Step 0
+# Machine Learning Project README

+## Step 0: Navigate to Project Directory

+Navigate to your project directory using the following command:

 cd /content/ML_PROJECT

-# Step 1
+## Step 1: Install Required Packages

+Install the necessary Python packages using pip:

-!pip install tqdm gitpython
+pip install tqdm gitpython

-# Step 2
+## Step 2: Clone Git Repository with Progress Bar

+Clone a Git repository with a progress bar implemented in Python:

 from git import Repo
 from tqdm import tqdm